ulfschneider/ulfschneider.github.io/_posts/blog/2016-03-13-pocket-git-guide.md

 A properly formed commit subject line should complete the following sentence:

-> If applied, this commit will "your subject line"
+> If applied, this commit will "your commit subject line"

-The commit messages reveals whether a committer is a good collaborator or not.
+The commit messages reveal whether a committer is a good collaborator or not.

 Because in the output of a ```git log``` is not much space to display text and we do not have time to read through many sentences to understand what a commit was about, as a rule of thumb, the subject of the commit message should contain one line and 50 or less characters.
 Start the subject with a capital letter and do not end with a period.